 If you already have a website, now might be the perfect time to revive and optimize your site.

-Both Facebook and Instagram are great social media platforms for generating leads.
+Social media is one of the top ways you should be generating real estate leads.
 You can either promote your posts to specific demographic variables and geographic locations or run advertisements.

-Facebook and Instagram are also both useful platforms for building your brand.
+Facebook and Instagram are both known as top platforms for building your brand.
 On Facebook, you can set up a business page and start running ads and promoted posts.
 On Instagram, you can post images of your listings as well as photos highlighting the region you work in.

 Having social media accounts will help you reach a larger audience and will keep you present in the minds of potential clients.
 In a world where social media is increasingly dominant, it’s important to have a presence there.